ARCHITECTURE GOVERNANCE AS CODE

 CALM (Common Architecture Language Model) is a FINOS open standard for describing architecture as machine-readable JSON.
 ArchRails uses it as its structural backbone because CALM defines nodes, relationships, and interface contracts precisely — enabling deterministic verification rather than probabilistic guessing.
 The LLM layer then translates those verified violations into readable PR comments.

-No. ArchRails receives PR diff events from GitHub or GitLab, processes them in memory, posts a review comment, and discards the data.
+No. ArchRails retrieves PR diff events from GitHub or GitLab, processes them in memory, posts a review comment, and discards the data.
 Your source code is never copied, indexed, or stored.
 GitHub App permissions are scoped to PR comment write access only.

 Copilot and generic AI review bots optimize for general best practices drawn from open-source training data.
 ArchRails enforces your declared CALM architecture — the specific nodes, allowed connections, and interface contracts in your calm.json.
 Every comment is traceable to a CALM node ID.